iherbak/DLC32-Angular/README.md

 #Functions

 For daily use it contains all the controls you would find in the other UI-s
-- Jogging and homing
+- Jogging and homing (HARD and SOFT based on Grbl settings)
-- File actions
+- File actions on storages (SPIFFS and SD)
 - Engraving status
-- A terminal to issue commands towards the firmware
+- A terminal to issue commands towards the firmware and monitor messages

 #Under construction
 - Better error handling

 #Releases

-- you can use one of the precompiled releases for upload
+- The compiled UI is integrated into the custom firmware I made at https://github.com/iherbak/MKS-DLC32-FIRMWARE

 #Compilation